omer-sen/SystemsProgrammingHW1/README.txt

     ALOC macros to be used when reading and writing chunk states.

     MYMALLOC:
+    Our procedure for mymalloc is as follows:
+        1. roundup the size to next highest multiple of 8
+        2. iterate through each metadata checking if it's chunksize==0 OR big enough to hold the client's data, it's metadata, and the next metadata
+            2a. if either are true we first set the size of this metadata to "size+8" (+8 for the metadata) and the state to free (i.e. 1).
+Now we need to set up the size and state next metadata 2aa. if the chunk size was 0, it means that the memory is uninitialized.
+Therefore, the size of next meta data is simply "MEMLENGTH - (size_of_current_chunk)"
+                2ab. else, the next metadata has size "chunk_size - (size+8)"
+                2ac. the state of the next metadata will always be free (i.e. 1) 2ad. now return "ptr+8".
+The "+ 8" ensures we return a pointer to the beginning of the payload.
+        3. if the loop terminates it means that there is no space in the heap for the requested amount of BYTES, so we report this error and return NULL.

     MYFREE:
+    Our procedure for myfree is as follows:
+        1. check if the pointer is valid using validPtr()
+        2. if so, subtract 8 from ptr and refer to it as real ptr ** ptr refers to the start of a chunk, so ptr-8 will refer to that chunk's metadata ** whether ptr actually points to a beginning of a chunk or not doesn't risk the chance that we accidentally access proprietary data because we will only compare the ptr (address) with our iterator.
+We only access realPtr when we're certain it's a real pointer.
+        2. iterate through each metadata checking if:
+            2a. isPrecedingAndFree(curr, realPtr) == true. if so merge curr and realPtr, and if the next chunk is free, merge that as well.
+            2b else, if (realPtr == curr)

 ERORRS:
 To handle errors in both mymalloc() and myfree(), we decide to print out the specifc error to the user,